KavyaAshritha13/Age-Calculator/README.md

 # 🧮 Age Calculator Website

-A simple Java-based web application that calculates a person's age based on their date of birth.
+A simple html web application that calculates a person's age based on their date of birth.

 ---